BenjaminMichaelis/DotnetTemplates/README.md

 > dotnet new install BenjaminMichaelis.Dotnet.Templates
 ```

-To then use a template, navigate to a directory where you want to use the template and use the commaand
+To then use a template, navigate to a directory where you want to use the template and use the command

 ```cli
 > dotnet new bmichaelis.{templatename}